May 6, 2021

 Online Zoom Conference

-The World Food Prize Michigan Youth Institute (WFPMIYI) is a one day event coordinated by Michigan State University (MSU) where high school youth:
+The World Food Prize Michigan Youth Institute (WFPMIYI) is a one day event coordinated by Michigan State University (MSU) where youth:

 - Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with local experts.